 The Fund invests in projects that will result in a minimal viable product, service, or program.
 Award winners will go on to demonstrate the feasibility of solutions.

 The best applicants will recruit teams that comprise mostly full-time undergraduate students but may also include part-time undergraduate and/or post-graduate students in good standing at the Iowa State University.
 Teams will demonstrate diversity in academic focus, race, and gender.

 All materials will be submitted through the Student Innovation Fund Challenge application.

 The designated student lead will submit an application form summarizing the project and identify team members.

 Finalists will be chosen from the pool of applicants and will have an additional three weeks to prepare a 10-minute presentation that will be given in person before a panel of judges on April 21, 2022.

 Funding may be used for travel, market research, samples, parts, equipment, or supplies.
 Funding may not be used for clothing, food, and beverages or stipends for students and/or faculty.
 Proposals must include a budget for requested allowable expenditures.

-In the initial 2021 year, a total of up to $10,000 is available for funding.
+In 2022, a total of up to $20,000 is available for funding.
 Multiple recipients may be selected for funding at the discretion of the committee.